wp-plugins/password-vault/readme.txt

 which isn't correctly handle load balancers.
 For now it is recommended that you follow the directions in the is_ssl() document and add the "Force SSL URL Scheme" plugin to your site so that the site forces SSL.

+= Why does auditing turn itself on every time I upgrade or activate the plugin? =

+This is done as a security precaution.
+Every time the plugin is activated it turns auditing back on if it is disabled.

 == Screenshots ==

 1. Adding a new account.